Supporting 2,000 field workers and 120 residential home locations offering critical care to people living with a disability.

 In 2015, Endeavour Foundation engaged CBS to migrate most of their legacy systems to CloudMetro (CBS’s Private Cloud), with ongoing Managed Services and a roll out of Microsoft 365.

-Since this first engagement, Endeavour Foundation and CBS have developed a true partnership, ranging from IT systems support to outsourced IT staff at Endeavour Foundation’s regional locations.
+Since this first engagement, Endeavour Foundation and CBS have developed a true partnership, ranging from IT Infrastructure Management to IT staffing solutions at Endeavour Foundation’s regional locations.

 Brendan, Executive General Manager of ICT for Endeavour Foundation, has worked closely with the team at CBS for over a year – meeting twice a month and receiving updates which he reports to Endeavour Foundation’s board.